 Although under Ontario law both parties had an equal right to exclusive possession of the matrimonial home pending trial, the court had to look at many factors, including the best interests of the children.
 Here, there was nothing to suggest that the children would benefit from having the husband move out.
 On his salary – and given that the wife was currently unemployed – neither of them could afford to have the husband find alternative accommodation pending their divorce, and it was simply not realistic for the husband to move in with family members as the wife had suggested.

 Instead, the court ordered that the matrimonial home should be listed for sale immediately, with both parties to gear up to find separate accommodation as soon as possible once the home was sold.

 Are you separated but still living together?
 Having trouble making it work?
-Contact us for a free consultation.
+Contact us for a consultation.